DISTRICT GOVERNOR 2019-20

 DISTRICT GOVERNOR 2020-21

 Steve Heiser became a member of Columbus Rotary in July 1998.
-At the Club level, he has chaired numerous committees, including Columbus Rotary’s Adopt-a-School, Vocational Services, Trade Fair, and Dictionary Project Committees, while also a member of the International and Public Image Committees.
+At the Club level, he has chaired numerous committees.
 His Club has awarded him their Service Above Self Award for Vocational Service in 2006.
-He has attended three (3) RI Conventions (2005 in Chicago, 2013 in Lisbon, and 2017 in Atlanta) and has traveled to Nairobi, Kenya with other Columbus Rotarians to visit their Club’s project, Rafiki, an orphanage/village and school for children whose parents have AIDS.
-He was elected to the Columbus Rotary Board and began his Board service in July 2010 and was elected to the position of Vice President Nominee, putting him in the chairs to be President, in December of 2010, finally assuming the position of Club President in July 2013.
+Internationally, he has traveled to Nairobi, Kenya with other Columbus Rotarians to visit their Club’s project, Rafiki, an orphanage/village and school for children whose parents have AIDS.
+He began serving on the Columbus Rotary Board in July 2010 and assumed the position of Club President in July 2013.

-At the District level, he served on the District Membership committee for 5 years, from 2008 to 2012, chairing the committee during DG Calvin Gebhart’s and DG Brent Rosenthal’s years.
+At the District level, he served on the District Membership committee for 5 years, from 2008 to 2012, chairing the committee for 2 of those years.
 During the 2009-2010 Rotary Year, he was honored to receive a Governor’s award from DG Ram Gawande for being the liaison from Columbus Rotary who oversaw the founding of the Clintonville Rotary Club.
-In 2016, he began serving as an Assistant Governor to four (4) Clubs in District 6690.
-Also, in Rotary Year 2016-17, he coordinated District 6690’s efforts to register their Rotarians for the 2017 Foundation Centennial Rotary International Convention in Atlanta, to coordinate their efforts to fill the room block of 100 rooms (which they were able to do), and to organize the District Event at the Convention.
-Currently, he is organizing the District Event for the 2018 Toronto RI Convention, with assistance from Assistant Governor Maryjane Shackelford.
-He is a member of the Paul Harris Society and an annual contributor to Polio Plus.
+From 2016-2018, he served as an Assistant Governor and 2018-19 as AG Coordinator in District 6690.
+Also, in Rotary Year 2016-17, he coordinated District 6690’s efforts to register their Rotarians for the 2017 Foundation Centennial RI Convention in Atlanta, and to organize the District Event at the Convention.

-Steve graduated from Swarthmore College with a degree in Political Science, played collegiate baseball four (4) years, and has also received a Master’s in City and Regional Planning, a Master’s in Public Administration, both from The Ohio State University, and a law degree from Capital University Law School, then passing the Ohio State Bar Exam in 1979.
-Steve has served as President of SE, Inc., a community mental health center in Central Ohio, on the Columbus Realtors’ Board, and currently serves on the Board of the Columbus Jewish Foundation.
+Steve graduated from Swarthmore College with a degree in Political Science, received two Masters’ degrees from The Ohio State University, a law degree from Capital University Law School, and then passed the Ohio State Bar Exam in 1979.
+Steve has served as President of SE, Inc., a Central Oho community mental health center, on the Columbus Realtors’ Board, on the Board of the Columbus Jewish Foundation and as Treasurer of a local organization, Move to PROSPER, that helps female-headed households move from lower-resourced to higher-resourced neighborhoods.

 Professionally, he is a commercial real estate agent with SVN Wilson Commercial, LLC.